The table shows you a timetable of important dates in the school year. Please use it as a guide.

 If your child is in their last year of primary school and is due to start secondary school in September 2017 you must apply for a school place between 1 August 2016 and 31 October 2016.
-All applications will be given equal consideration no matter when you apply during this period as long as the application is submitted by the deadline.
-Please see the school year calculator in the Documents section of this page.

 Invitation to apply letters

-Watch our 'how to' video to help you use the online application form.
+- Watched our 'how to' video to help you use the online application form.

-Use the Top Task section to Find a school in Leeds to gain detailed information about each school, including their oversubscription criteria which can be found within the admissions policy attached to each school page.
+- Used Find a school in Leeds to gain detailed information about each school, including their oversubscription criteria which can be found within the admissions policy attached to each school page.
 This will help ensure you include schools where your child has a realistic chance of being offered a place.

 - Spoken to staff in school or the admissions team to clarify any issues you are not sure about.
 The admissions team are only able to discuss the child’s application with the named contact on the application form.
 To become a named contact, the current named contact needs to send an email to email@example.com with the details of the person they wish to add.
 Please also include the child’s details.

 - Considered how your child will get to school and the potential transport costs.